mongodb/docs/mongodb/source/administration/monitoring.rst

 important to check :ref:`memory use status <memory-status>` to better understand MongoDBs memory utilization.

-See if the amount of resident memory use (i.e. :status:`mem.resident`) exceeds the amount of system memory *and* there's a significant amount of data on disk that isn't in ram.
-Additionally If the amount of mapped memory (i.e. :status:`mem.mapped`) is greater than the amount of system memory, some operations will require disk access to read data from virtual memory with deleterious effects on performance.
+See if the amount of resident memory use (i.e. :mongodb:status:`mem.resident`) exceeds the amount of system memory *and* there's a significant amount of data on disk that isn't in ram.
+Additionally If the amount of mapped memory (i.e. :mongodb:status:`mem.mapped`) is greater than the amount of system memory, some operations will require disk access to read data from virtual memory with deleterious effects on performance.